haiau/nvim/README.md

 **Prerequisities**

 - Make sure you have installed the latest version of Neovim v0.9.0+ (nightly is preferred).
-- Have wget, curl, unzip, git, make, pip, python, npm, node, luarocks, jd, fd, ripgrep, lazygit, luajit and cargo installed on your system.
+- Have wget, curl, unzip, git, make, pip, python, npm, node, luarocks, jd, fd, ripgrep, lazygit, luajit, font-fira-code and cargo installed on your system.
 You can check if you are missing anything with `:checkhealth` command.
 ```
 brew install luarocks
 brew install ripgrep
 brew install fd
 brew install jq
 brew install lazygit
+brew install font-fira-code

 # LuaJIT
 brew install LuaJIT